AlecJDavidson/smart-thermostat/esp32/README.md

 ## Prerequisites

 Before using the script, ensure the following are installed and accessible on your system:
+Don't forget to create the wifi_config.json and add your ssid and password!

 1. **Python 3** and `pip`
    - Used to install tools like `esptool.py` and `rshell`.